2014 call for Transnational Access

-The 2014 call for applications for transnational access to Ariadne is open until 13th March, 2013.
+The 2014 call for applications for the Summer School on the Design of Archaeological is open until 31st May, 2014.

 Researchers are invited to apply to participate in Summer Schools hosted by PIN and Consiglio Nazionale Delle Ricerche.
 Individual work will form part of the summer school programme through case studies or research projects to be proposed by participants in advance and developed by them under expert supervision.
 Each summer school is one week in duration, Monday to Friday.